oleonardodeandrade/mycontacts_jstack/README.md

 1. Clone this repository: `git clone <repository-url>`
 2. Navigate to the project directory: `cd mycontacts-api`
 3. Install the dependencies: `npm install`
+4. Set up a PostgreSQL database and run the SQL queries from the `database.sql` file to create the necessary tables.
+5. Configure the database connection in the `database.js` file.
-4. Start the server: `npm start`
+6. Start the server: `npm run dev`
-5. The API will be accessible at `http://localhost:3000`.
+7. The API will be accessible at `http://localhost:3000`.

 ## API Endpoints